hacergizem/bananeApp/README.md

 You can install dependencies with `npm install` o `yarn install`.

 Then you can run `yarn start` command.
-If you want to see project in emulator you can run; `yarn run-android` or `yarn run-ios` commands.
+If you want to see project in emulator you can run; `yarn android` or `yarn ios` commands.

 # Basic Knowledge of